Get involved with as many of our community projects as you wish to...

 One House at a Time makes it possible for people with moderate incomes to own a home.
 The project buys a house, makes any necessary repairs and improvements before reselling the house with a down payment grant to qualified households.
 The project is a collaboration between Woodstock Community Trust and Twin Pines Housing.

-Local Deeds protects housing for families and individuals who live and work, or will work, here year-round serving the local community.
-The project buys deed restrictions on existing and new properties in exchange for cash that can be used by the owners of these homes for their own purposes.
+Local Deeds is a program to protect housing for families and individuals who live and work, or will work, here year-round serving the local community.
+The project will buy deed restrictions on existing and new properties in exchange for cash that can be used by the owners of these homes for their own purposes.
+While the program is not yet operational, please contact us to discuss your needs in anticipation of the time when we will be able to assist you.

 In 2020, Woodstock Community Trust became the fiscal sponsor for WARF (Woodstock Area Relief Fund): COVID-19.
 WARF raised and distributed $916,000 in aid to 855 individuals who were struggling from the effects of the COVID-19 pandemic.
 Volunteers and donations from individuals and foundations made this community effort possible.